Shift Supervisor Resume Example

 I always suggest putting ServSafe Food Protection Manager at the top of your list.
 Over 70% of employers in food service look for this certification.

-You can also add Foodservice Management Professional (FMP) or Certified Food and Beverage Executive (CFBE).
+You can also add Foodservice Management Professional (FMP) or Certified Food and Beverage Executive (CFBE), and consider including a cover letter to further showcase your qualifications.
 These show you’re serious about leadership and industry standards.

 If you want to stand out, go for Certified Professional - Food Safety (CP-FS).
 This one’s recognized by health departments nationwide and really backs up your food safety know-how.